TITLE 360 STATE SEED COMMISSIONER

 (D) seed to be sown and harvested and used as an FDA/USDA approved food for humans or animals.

-(b) A person who receives, possesses, or processes hemp, whether from a facility or not, or offers to process hemp as a middle step in moving from the grow site, or from another processor, to manufacturing must be licensed as a handler.
-Examples of processing include, but are not limited the following kinds of activities:
+SECTION 35. (a) A person who receives, possesses, or processes hemp, whether from a facility or not, or offers to process hemp as a middle step in moving from the grow site, or from another processor, to manufacturing must be licensed as a handler.
+Examples of processing include, but are not limited [sic, to] the following kinds of activities:

 (1) Use of any hemp plant part or clone for drying, extraction, distillation, crushing, pressing, desiccation, devitalizing, and the like.